kanoni4567/my-weather-app/README.md

 # My-weather-app
 Mobile weather forecast app built with react native.
 <br />
 It is a school assignment for mobile app development course.
+Received full mark :)
 <br />